Linda George (Australian singer): Solo career

 Her debut LP album, Linda, appeared in August on Image Records.
-Session musicians were used and US record producer Jack Richardson (Alice Cooper, The Guess Who, Poco and Bob Seger) was brought to Australia by label boss, John McDonald, The first single from Linda was her biggest hit and became her signature song, "Mama's Little Girl" (previously by Dusty Springfield), which went to No. 8 on the Australian Kent Music Report Singles Chart.
-She performed this song on the debut episode of Australian music show Countdown on 8th November, 1974.
+Session musicians were used and Canadian record producer Jack Richardson (Alice Cooper, The Guess Who, Poco and Bob Seger) was brought to Australia by label boss, John McDonald, The first single from Linda was her biggest hit and became her signature song, "Mama's Little Girl" (previously by Dusty Springfield), which went to No. 8 on the Australian Kent Music Report Singles Chart.
+She performed this song on the debut episode of Australian music show Countdown on 8 November 1974.
 The second single, "Give It Love", did not reach the top 40.
 Linda peaked at No. 32 on the Australian Kent Music Report Albums Chart and stayed in the top 100 for five months.
 George won awards for "Best Female Vocalist" and "Best Female Single".

 She appeared both in the 1973 and at the 1975 Sunbury Pop Festival in January.
 Richardson also produced her second album, Step by Step, which was released in December.
 It featured a tougher rock sound compared to the previous album's soul and pop sound.
 After the first album Linda she parted ways with her management company.
 To promote it she formed the Linda George Band which performed throughout 1976 to positive reviews.
 The album's first single "Shoo Be Doo Be Doo Dah Day" charted reasonably well in former hometown Adelaide, but public reaction in the rest of Australia was lukewarm.
 The album peaked in the Top 40.
 A third single, the title track, was released in May 1976 but failed to make the charts.

 George then released a non-album single "Sitting in Limbo" in November 1978, a cover of the Jimmy Cliff song, it also did not chart.